ReCodEx/utils/judge_templates/README.md

 This concerns judges written in Java or C#, so they need JRE or Mono to execute them.
 At present, it is rather tricky to use these judges.
 In general, you need to write a bootstrap wrapper (e.g., as a script judge), which will start them.
 The problem is that under current configuration, a judge has to be a single file, so you need a safe way how to wrap the Java/C# judge into the script file itself (which may be rather ugly).

 There is one exception -- *Data-only* exercises.
 Data-only exercise allows *extra files* to be passed on to the judge.
 So jar or C# executable can be passed on to the judge as extra file and judge (e.g., bash script) only executes this file and pass on the command line arguments.

+## Judges in Data-only Exercises

+Data-only exercises need judges as well.
+In fact, in data-only exercise, the judge takes place of regular solution execution, so it is subjected to time and memory limits.
+There is a slight difference in data-only judges in the interface as this judge does not get any arguments automatically.
+Instead, it may get custom (execution) arguments set in the config form.
+Submitted files along with the script itself and extra files end up in one directory which is the working directory when the script is executed.
+Please note that the sandbox may have additional temporary files in there like a `.stdout` file which collects the std. output of the judge.